Jxck-S/PyScanVLAN/README.md

-## PYScanLAN
+## PYScanVLAN

-PYScanLAN is a Python3 program designed for scanning VLANs on a Linux system, by checking all or specified VLAN tags.
+PYScanVLAN is a Python3 program designed for scanning VLANs on a network port by checking all or specified VLAN tags.
+It is designed to be run on a Linux system that supports the iproute2 commands like `ip`

 ### Usage